data-catering/data-caterer-docs/docs/docs/guide/scenario/data-generation.md

     ```java
     var myPlan = plan().addForeignKeyRelationship(
-            accountTask, List.of("account_id", "name"), //the task and columns we want linked
+            accountTask, List.of("account_id", "name"), //the task and fields we want linked
-            List.of(Map.entry(transactionTask, List.of("account_id", "full_name"))) //list of other tasks and their respective column names we want matched
+            List.of(Map.entry(transactionTask, List.of("account_id", "full_name"))) //list of other tasks and their respective field names we want matched
     );
     ```